-Although the direct and indirect share held by KARLOVY, S.L. through PORTMAN BAELA S.L.
-(44.270% as at 31/12/11) does not imply control pursuant to article 42 of the Commerce Code, to which article 4 of the LMV refers, the present situation is a de facto continuation of the situation in Grupo Ferrovial S.A. prior to the merger in 2009 with Cintra Concesiones de Infraestructuras de Transporte, S.A.
+Although the direct and indirect stake held by Karlovy, S.L. through Portman Baela S.L.
+(43.614% as at 31 December 2012) does not imply control pursuant to article 42 of the Commerce Code, to which article 4 of the Securities Market Act refers, the present situation is a de facto continuation of the situation that existed in Grupo Ferrovial S.A. prior to its merger with Cintra Concesiones de Infraestructuras de Transporte, S.A. ('Cintra ').

-As declared on the "Voting rights notification" form filed with the CNMV and with the Company on 1 July 2011, the family group consisting of María, Rafael, Joaquín, Leopoldo and Fernando del Pino y Calvo-Sotelo has control, according to the meaning in article 4 of the Securities Market Act, through Karlovy, of a majority of the share capital of Portman.
-Portman owns 44.269% of the share capital of Ferrovial.
-Karlovy, S.L., in turn, has a direct shareholding of 0.001% in Ferrovial.
-The family group comprising the foregoing persons controls 44.270% of the share capital of Ferrovial through Karlovy and Portman.
-According to the aforementioned notification, the direct and indirect shares of all members of the family group - namely, María, Rafael, Joaquín, Leopoldo and Fernando del Pino y Calvo Sotelo, and Karlovy, S.L. and Portman Baela, S.L - totalled 334,302,007 shares, representing 45.576% of the capital of Ferrovial.
+As declared on the "Voting rights notification" form lodged with the CNMV and with the Company on 22 May 2012, the family group consisting of María, Rafael, Joaquín, Leopoldo and Fernando del Pino y Calvo-Sotelo has control, according to the meaning in article 4 of the Securities Market Act, through Karlovy, of a majority of the capital of Portman.
+Portman owns 43.61386% of the share capital of Ferrovial.
+Karlovy, in turn, has a direct shareholding of 0.00158% in Ferrovial.
+The family group comprising the foregoing persons controls 43.615% of the share capital of Ferrovial through Karlovy and Portman.
+According to the aforementioned notification, the direct and indirect shares of all members of the family group - namely, María, Rafael, Joaquín, Leopoldo and Fernando del Pino y Calvo-Sotelo, and Karlovy, S.L. and Portman Baela, S.L - totalled 329,328,707 shares, representing 44.898% of the capital of Ferrovial.

-The chart indicates the date of the first appointment of the Directors of FERROVIAL, S.A. the entity resulting from the merger between Grupo Ferrovial S.A. and Cintra Concesiones de Infrastructuras de Transporte S.A. in 2009.
-However, the dates of the first appointment in the Board of the Directors of the former Grupo Ferrovial S.A. with which Ferrovial maintains continuity are as follows:
+The chart indicates the date of the first appointment of the Directors of Ferrovial, S.A., the entity resulting from the merger between Grupo Ferrovial S.A. and Cintra Concesiones de Infrastructuras de Transporte S.A. in 2009.
+However, the dates of the first appointment to the Board of the Directors of the former Grupo Ferrovial S.A. which Ferrovial continues to declare are as follows:

-Joaquín del Pino Calvo-Sotelo 9/1/92

-Santiago Bergereche Busquet 23/2/99

-Joaquin Ayuso Garcia 22/3/02

-Iñigo Meirás Amusco 20/10/09

-Jaime Carvajal Urquijo 23/2/99

-PORTMAN BAELA S.L.
-26/6/00

-Juan Arena de la Mora 26/6/00

-Gabriele Burgio 31/5/02
+Rafael del Pino y Calvo-Sotelo: 9/1/1992 Santiago Bergereche Busquet: 23/2/1999

+Joaquín Ayuso Garcia: 22/3/2002 Íñigo Meirás Amusco: 20/10/2009 Jaime Carvajal Urquijo: 23/2/1999 Portman Baela, S/L/: 26/6/2000 Juan Arena de la Mora: 26/6/2000 Gabriele Burgio: 31/5/2002

-Maria del Pino y Calvo-Sotelo 29/9/06
+Maria del Pino y Calvo-Sotelo: 29/9/2006 Santiago Fernandez Valbuena: 29/5/2008

-Santiago Fernandez Valbuena 29/5/08

-The Directors Jose Fernando Sanchez-Junco and KARLOVY S.L. were not not members of the Board of Directors of Grupo Ferrovial, S.A.
+The Directors Jose Fernando Sanchez-Junco and Karlovy S.L. were not on the Board of Directors of Grupo Ferrovial, S.A.